 Reports provide visibility into what is happening with users and work.
 Using reports, you can display information about objects in Workfront.
-For more information about understanding objects and how they can can be reported on in the Workfront application, see "Understanding Objects."
+For information about understanding objects and how they can be reported on in the Workfront application, see "Understanding Objects."

 - Understanding the Components of Reports

-- Understanding System Reports and Creating New Reports
+- Understanding System Reports

-- Understanding the Report Tabs
+- Understanding the Tabs of a Report

 - Sharing Reports

 - Understanding Common Terms Used in Reference to Reports

 Reports are a combination of the following three elements in Workfront: